-ONGC 2018 recruitment through GATE announced for Executive Class 1 posts; check salary, online registration details here
+ONGC 2018 recruitment through GATE announced for graduate trainee posts; check salary, online registration details here

-ONGC Recruitment 2018: The Oil and Natural Gas Corporation Limited (ONGC) has invited applicants for the positions of class 1 executives (at E-1 level) in the engineering and geo-science disciplines.
+ONGC Recruitment 2018: The Oil and Natural Gas Corporation Limited (ONGC) has invited applicants for the positions of Graduate trainee (Class 1 executives at E-1 level) in the engineering and geo-science disciplines.
 The selection will be made through GATE 2018 performance.
 Interested applicants must apply and appear in the Graduate Aptitude Test in Engineering (GATE) 2018.
 Those who wish to apply can do so at the official website – ongcindia.com.
 More details about the posts are mentioned below:

 ONGC Vacancy details